graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### 4.3 - Make a REST call

-We hinted in the previous section that it was possible to do more than view the endpoints of your application.
-When your application is running, the endpoints panel will provide further icons that allow you to call an endpoint.
+We hinted in the previous section that it was possible to do more than view the endpoints of your application and you may have already discovered that you can call ednpoints.
+Let's take a look at exactly what you can do in more detail.

 ![keyboard](./images/keyboard.jpg)